Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the Geforce GTX 1080 Ti should be 89% faster than the Radeon RX 6600 XT in general, because of its greater data rate. (explain)
+Memory BandwidthThe Geforce GTX 1080 Ti, in theory, should be quite a bit faster than the Radeon RX 6600 XT in general. (explain)

-Texel RateThe Geforce GTX 1080 Ti should be quite a bit (more or less 32%) more effective at texture filtering than the Radeon RX 6600 XT. (explain)
+Texel RateThe Geforce GTX 1080 Ti should be a lot (about 32%) better at anisotropic filtering than the Radeon RX 6600 XT. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison